mariagomez/dropwizard-gradle/README.md

 dropwizard-gradle
 =================

-Setting up a Dropwizard project using Gradle (each commit is a step in the process)
+Setting up a Dropwizard project using Gradle (each commit is a step in the process).
+It follows the example on [Dropwizard Getting Started Guide](https://dropwizard.github.io/dropwizard/getting-started.html)

 Steps to run:
 -------